duckietown/book-opmanual-duckiedrone/src/rpi-power/instructions.md

 ```{note} For the remainder of the instructions, unless stated otherwise, **red** wires should be soldered **to positive (+)** pads and **black** wires should be soldered **to ground (-)** pads.
 ```

-### Solder the UBEC to the PDB
-Tin the ends of the red and black wires that are connected to the side of the UBEC that is labeled INPUT (they're pre-tinned, you should cut the cable and tin it again).

-Solder the BEC red (+) IN wire to the positive (+) pad on the PDB 12V pad, and solder the black (-) IN wire to the GND pad on the PDB, as shown in the image.

 ### Solder the XT60 Battery Connector to the PDB
 1. **Strip** the ends of the battery connector so that about 1cm of wire is exposed